 How ‘Irish’ he felt is open to debate.
-As the story goes, when he lost his arm in battle he shouted, “Viva la patria” (“Live the homeland”).
-When asked if that was Ireland or England, he is alleged to have responded, “The country that will bury me.”
-Now as far as we are aware, although we’ve been unable to get it confirmed, he’s buried in Colombia.
+As the story goes, when he lost his arm in battle he shouted, ‘Viva la patria’ (‘Live the homeland’).
+When asked if that was Ireland or England, he is alleged to have responded, ‘The country that will bury me.’
+Now as far as I’m aware, although I’ve been unable to get it confirmed, he’s buried in Colombia.

-That aside, considering Paipa is less than a three-hour drive from the north of Bogotá, it falls inside our ‘short escape from the madness of the metropolis’ category.
+That aside, considering Paipa is less than a three-hour drive from the north of Bogotá, it falls inside my ‘short escape from the madness of the metropolis’ category.

-It’s not quite the ‘pueblito’ we were expecting — it’s a decent enough sized town.
+It’s not quite the «pueblito» I was expecting — it’s a decent enough sized town.
 Yet it’s still far more chilled-out than midweek Bogotá (OK, that’s not too hard to achieve, in fairness).

-Like other lake-side towns we’ve visited through the years — Queenstown in New Zealand and Chile’s Pucón spring to mind — it seems to have a very pleasant vibe to it.
+Like other lake-side towns I’ve visited through the years — Queenstown in New Zealand and Chile’s Pucón spring (no pun intended!) to mind — it seems to have a very pleasant vibe to it.
 The man-made Lake Sochagota’s tranquillity appears to exert a calming influence on the locals.
 (It might be slightly different at the weekend when more visitors are about, but the locals say it doesn’t change that much.)

 If you’re up for something a little more taxing, great views of the town, lake and surrounding countryside can be got by trekking up the hills to the north, behind the church on the main square.

-Kayaking and other activities on the lake are also an option, but for our short stay on a tight budget, we gave them a miss.
+Kayaking and other activities on the lake are also an option, but for my short stay on a tight budget, I gave them a miss.

-Hot springs are another popular attraction that we left out — we’ve experienced our fair share of them.
+Hot springs are another popular attraction that I left out — we’ve experienced our fair share of them.